WHERE IS THIS?

 • Dedicate new areas for restoration consistent with natural resource goals.

 Questions or Comments?
-Contact Director of Planning and Land Preservation Randy Seebach at 847-968-3262 or via email: Lakewood@LCFPD.org
+Contact Director of Planning Kevin Kleinjan at 847-968-3429 or via email: kkleinjan@LCFPD.org.

 Shelters are unavailable at this time.